-The energy-budget estimates of Mayer et al. (2022) calculate the net surface heat flux using top-of-atmosphere radiative fluxes from CERES-EBAF (Loeb et al., 2018) with a backward extension (Liu et al., 2020), and atmospheric energy budget quantities from ERA5 (see Mayer et al., 2021 for methods).
+radiative fluxes from CERES-EBAF (Loeb et al., 2018) with a backward extension (Liu et al., 2020) and atmospheric energy-budget quantities from ERA5 (see Mayer et al., 2021a, for methods).
 These are combined with ocean heat content (OHC) tendencies from ocean reanalyses to infer the MHT.
-Mayer et al. (2022) use OHC tendencies from ORAP6 ("Mayer_ORAP6" in figures); here we use an additional (unpublished) ORAS5-based estimate ("Mayer_ORAS5"), using OHC tendencies from ORAS5 (Zuo et al., 2019), the same as that used in the Trenberth et al. (2019) estimate.
-For further details, see the supplementary materials.
-We note that energy-budget estimates may accumulate errors at southern latitudes, since they are integrated southward from high, northern latitudes (Dong et al., 2021).
+Mayer et al. (2022) use OHC tendencies from ORAP6 ("Mayer\ORAP6" in figures); here we use an additional (unpublished) ORAS5-based estimate ("Mayer\ORAS5"), using OHC tendencies from ORAS5 (Zuo et al., 2019), the same as that used in the Trenberth et al. (2019b) estimate.
+For further details, see the Supplement.
+We note that energybudget estimates may accumulate errors at southern latitudes, since they are integrated southward from high, northern latitudes (Dong et al., 2021).

-120 2.2 Methods
+2.2 Methods

-Ensemble-mean and spread, and the time-mean of the altimeter-based and Mayer energy-budget estimates are calculated over 1993-2020 and over the 2013-2017 SAMBA observational period.
-We calculate monthly-mean MOC across 34.5°S in depth coordinates, using commonly applied methods (e.g., Frajka-Williams et al., 2019), integrating monthly-mean velocity from coast-to-coast and from the surface down to the seafloor with a zero-net-volume transport constraint applied.
-Without this constraint, the ensemble-mean has a net southward transport through the section over the observational period of 1.14 Sv (as do the individual reanalyses), and GLORYS12V1 has a net southward transport of 3.1 Sv, but the constraint has only a small impact on MOC estimates (Table 1).
+Ensemble mean and spread and the time mean of the altimeter-based and Mayer energy-budget estimates are calculated over 1993-2020 and over the 2013-2017 SAMBA observational period.
+We calculate monthly-mean MOC across $34.5^{\circ}$ S in depth coordinates, using commonly applied methods (e.g. Frajka-Williams et al., 2019), integrating monthly-mean velocity from coast to coast and from the surface down to the seafloor with a zero-net-volume transport constraint applied.
+Without this constraint, the ensemble mean has a net southward transport through the section over the observational period of 1.14 Sv (as do the individual reanalyses), and GLORYS12V1 has a net southward transport of 3.1 Sv, but the constraint only has a small impact on MOC estimates (Table 1).
 For the reanalysis, the MHT is calculated by integrating the product of monthly-mean model velocity and temperature (scaled by density and specific heat coefficient) across the whole section with a zero-net-volume transport constraint applied.
 Each observational product applies its own constraint to reference the flow due to differences in their geostrophic techniques.
-The altimeter-based dataset references the flow to the time-mean YoMaHA velocities at 1000 m (Katsumata & Yoshinari, 2010; Lebedev et al., 2007) and uses a zero net mass transport constraint (Dong et al., 2021).
+The altimeter-based dataset references the flow to the time-mean YoMaHA velocities at 1000 m (Katsumata and Yoshinari, 2010; Lebedev et al., 2007) and uses a zero-net-mass transport constraint (Dong et al., 2021).
 Kersalé et al. (2020) use models to reference the time-mean barotropic component at 1500 db, and bottom pressure measurements from the moorings provide the time-varying barotropic velocity component.

-We calculate the overturning profiles, the monthly-to-interannual variation, and the seasonal cycles of the upper cell MOC and the total MHT in each dataset.
+We calculate the overturning profiles, the monthly-tointerannual variation, and the seasonal cycles of the uppercell MOC and the total MHT in each dataset.
 We separate the transports into their Ekman and geostrophic components.
-In the reanalyses, the Ekman component is calculated using the ERA5 or ERA-Interim wind stress, and for MHT, the zonal-mean SST across the section, assuming SST is representative of the Ekman layer temperature.
+In the reanalyses, the Ekman component is calculated using the ERA5 or ERA-Interim wind stress, and for MHT, the zonalmean SST across the section is used, assuming SST is representative of the Ekman layer temperature.
 The geostrophic component is calculated as a residual of the total and Ekman transports.